 The second way sponsors earn money is through profit sharing with their limited partner (LP) investors.

 The specifics around how, when, and how much profit the sponsor will earn is a critical part of the real estate equity waterfall.
-The real estate equity waterfall is a fancy way of describing which parties are repaid, in what amounts, when, and under what conditions the parties involved receive their repayments in specific amounts.
+The real estate equity waterfall describes in detail how, when and under what conditions the parties involved receive their repayments in specific amounts.

 Here is a very simple example.

 Let’s say the limited partners have invested 90% of the equity needed to acquire and renovate a multifamily property.
 The sponsor has invested the remaining 10%.
 The equity waterfall might stipulate that the LPs will collect 90% of the cash flow distributions up to a certain threshold—say, an 8% internal rate of return (IRR).
 The sponsor will collect the remaining 10%.
-What happens beyond that level of return will depend on whether the deal includes what’s known as a “sponsor promote”.
+Beyond that level of return, the outcome depends on whether the deal involved a “Sponsor promote.”

 What is a “Sponsor Promote” in Apartment Investing?

 One of the ways to keep the GP and LPs’ interests aligned is to structure the real estate waterfall in a way that incentivizes the sponsor to meet (or better yet, exceed) initial return projections or hurdle rates.
 One way to do so is by using sponsor promotes.

 The sponsor promote, also known as “carried interest” in non-real estate private equity investment